Knowledge Base

 Loose Tube and Ribbon Fiber Cable

-As a fun side note, MPO and other multiple strand optical cables can be made in Loose Tube and Ribbon Fiber forms:
+As a fun side note, MPO and other multiple-strand optical cables can be made in Loose Tube and Ribbon Fiber forms:

 Loose Tube cables are the usual MPO cables seen.
 A thick cable with a high amount of cladding material.
-This is used for industrial applications and areas where cable can experience an outside influence.
+This is used for industrial applications and areas where cables can experience an outside influence.
 Ribbon Fiber cables, in contrast, are thin and use less cladding.
 This allows for greater fiber density over the same cable run.
 The drawback is the fragility of the ribbon.
 It must be installed securely and protected from outside influence.